John-Rood/VectorVault/README.md

 for result in similar_data:
     print(result['data'])
 ```
+>> NASA Mars Exploration...
+NASA To Host Briefing...
+Program studies Mars...
+A Look at a Steep North Polar...

 ^ this prints each similar item that was retieved.
 The `get_similar()` function retrieves items from the vault using vector cosine similarity search algorithm to find results.
 Default returns a list with 4 results.
 `similar_data = vault.get_similar(text_input, n = 10)` returns 10 results instead of 4.